 Most print-media organizations can be considered as appendages to their owners' businesses.
 As a consequence, high-quality journalism is secondary to the owners' respective business interests in print media.
-However, high-quality investigative journalism and political commentary is still available.
+However, high-quality investigative journalism and political commentary is still available in print, electronic and online media.

-In their coverage, most major media organizations tend to frame government decisions as personalized power politics, diverting attention away from the substance of the policy toward the entertainment dimension.
+In their coverage, most major media organizations tend to frame government decisions as personalized power politics, diverting attention away from the substance of the policy toward entertainment or sensationalism.
 Usually there is no coverage of the preparatory stages of policy decisions.
 When coverage begins, basic information about a given decision or policy is provided, but typically without any deep analysis of its substance and societal importance.
-On two separate occasions in 2017, prominent politicians - one member of parliament and one deputy prime minister - publicly and directly threated journalists in an obvious attempt to intimidate them and shutdown substantive policy discussions.
-This clearly undermines the capacity of media to provide substantive in-depth information on government decision-making.

 Online media, whose numbers and importance are increasing, offer a new venue for coverage of policy decisions.
 In some instances, online media promises timelier and more in-depth reporting on topical issues.
+This was the case in the summer of 2018 when the online investigative outlet Bivol uncovered possibly serious abuses and cronyism in public procurement.